 (By Ellen Talbot, lead bartender, Fable Lounge, Nashville, Tennessee)

-“Poblano pepper liqueur shines in this legendary, spicy ‘margarita’.
+If you fancy spicy cocktails the “Poblano pepper liqueur shines in this legendary, spicy ‘margarita’.
 We bring out vegetal notes in the tequila with Dolin Dry vermouth, and the orange bitters brighten the cocktail.
 The zesty flavor profile is sure to warm you up while it’s getting chilly,” is lead bartender Ellen Talbot’s elevator pitch for her bold twist on the margarita.

 - 2 oz blanco tequila (Talbot uses Espolon Blanco)